 A good profit margin very much depends on your industry and expansion goals and a host of other factors, like the economy.
 It can sometimes seem like comparing apples to oranges.

 Industries with hardly any overhead costs, like consulting, for example, have higher profit margins than, say, a restaurant, which pays overhead costs in facilities, payroll, inventory, and so on.
 S&P 500 reports the blended net profit margin for Q1 2018 to be 11.6%.
 Profit margins above 11% outperform those of the market, but a margin under 15% to 20% indicates vulnerability to negative market changes.
 Again, it’s hard to compare every small business against this average as all businesses are unique and operate differently.

 See some factors that affect what makes a “good” profit margin below:

 Profit margins can be tricky—both determining them and understanding what’s right for your business.
-Do your research for your industry and make sure to track, track, track those numbers down to every last expenditure and revenue source.
+Do your research for your industry and make sure to track those numbers down to every last expenditure and revenue source.
 Knowing where you are with your profit margin helps you determine where to go next, and it’s different for every business.

 Meredith Wood is the founding editor of the Fundera Ledger and a GM at NerdWallet.